How to waitlist a DVC reservation-Tips for getting the villa you want.

 Successful Waitlist Strategy-Two-Bedrooms

-If you are looking to book a Two-Bedroom, you’ll have a better chance to waitlist a Dedicated Two-Bedroom than a Lock-Off unit.
-For many resorts, there are two kinds of Two-Bedroom accommodations.
-The Lock-off units are named because they are made by adjoining Studios and One-Bedroom units, while the dedicated units are stand-alone Two-Bedrooms.
-For a Lock-off to be available, both the Studio and the One-Bedroom have to be available.
-Since Studios are the most in-demand accommodation, the Lock-off units will usually follow the studio availability.
+If you are interested in booking a Two-Bedroom accommodation, you will have a better chance of waitlisting a Dedicated Two-Bedroom rather than a Lock-Off unit.
+Many resorts offer two types of two-bedroom accommodations.
+Lock-off units are named as such because they are formed by joining adjoining Studios and One-Bedroom units, whereas dedicated units are stand-alone Two-Bedrooms.
+For a Lock-off unit to be available, both the Studio and the One-Bedroom must be available.

-For example, The Grand Floridian has the same number of Standard view Lock-offs and Dedicated (30), but the Dedicated units are much more available than the Lock-Off Units.
-The rooms are the same in size, but the Dedicated units have two beds in the second bedroom while the Lock-offs have a single bed and sleeper sofa or murphy bed.
+Since Studios are the most in-demand accommodations, the availability of Lock-off units usually mirrors the availability of Studios.
+For example, the Grand Floridian has the same number of Standard view Lock-off units (30) and Dedicated units, but the Dedicated units are much more readily available than the Lock-Off Units.
+The rooms are of the same size, but the Dedicated units have two beds in the second bedroom, while the Lock-offs have a single bed, sleeper sofa, or Murphy bed.

 DVC Field Guide